Watch An Angry Bear Toss A Fellow Bear Down A Waterfall When It Tries To Steal Her Food

 Listen to Article

 Wildlife videos don’t always have enough context to fully understand the events you witness.
 Sometimes you’re left with questions, which can be unsettling.
-Thankfully, the video at the bottom of this page is narrated, which offers a great deal of insight into the behaviors of these large Alaskan brown bears.
+Thankfully, this video is narrated, which offers a great deal of insight into the behaviors of these large Alaskan brown bears.

 When Do Mother Bears Get Aggressive?